byalextran/alextran-org/src/posts/2025/just-be/index.md

 It’ll be all about creating space for God.
 Just being.
 Listening.
 And seeing where we go from there!

-Speaking of listening, check out the song if you havent before.
+Speaking of listening, check out the song if you haven't before.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/hz2iqxOpZoM?si=7U_UkhCi5yX2QmcB" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>